 Our fellows will also have the opportunity to interact with other learners in psychology, pharmacy, nursing and social work.
 Our connection with The University of Tyler will enrich opportunities for students as well as for our patients.
 As we prepare for the medical school, our opportunities to add specialty care will vastly increase.

-Diversity is a core value at UTHSCT.
+Diversity is a core value at HSC.
 The Department of Psychiatry has formed a Diversity, Equity and Inclusion (DEI) committee that is open to all faculty, staff and trainees.
 We had our inaugural event in June 2021 with plans for ongoing events and opportunities for interaction, dialogue and understanding.
 The committee is chaired by Dr. Crystal Frazier, Associate Professor of Psychology.
 Dr. Frazier is also an integral part of DEI activities across the institution.
-We are proud to have a diverse group of faculty members and trainees within our department and within all of the UTHSCT training programs
+We are proud to have a diverse group of faculty members and trainees within our department and within all of the HSC training programs

 Like the university, Tyler is a growing city with urban amenities and a small town feel.
 Tyler is known for its rose industry, parks and area lakes.
 We have our own symphony orchestra and a variety of venues for food and live music.
 The Texas Rose Horse Park and Caldwell Zoo provide plenty of opportunities for equestrians and animal lovers.
 Also, being an hour and a half away from Dallas, we have access to big events without the expense and traffic!
 Please join us for a virtual tour and investigate our child and adolescent psychiatry faculty.